Outgoing

 Language certificate (English or national language, depending on the language of instruction)

-Your high school diploma is sufficient for the TU Dresden.
-This typically states the language level according to the Common European Framework of Reference for Languages.
+Your Abitur certificate is sufficient for the TU Dresden.
+It typically states the language level according to the Common European Framework of Reference for Languages.

 Please note, however, that the partner university may require special language certificates once you have been accepted.
 It is therefore best to find out in advance which certificates are accepted! -